Rotary Switching

 Some final notes on rotary switches

 In spite of the name, rotary switches do not have to be "round."
 They come in a variety of combinations and configurations.
-For example, the 5-way pickup selector on a Fender Strat is a 5-position, 2-pole switch.
-There are a number of other blade switches out there such as the Megaswitch series (available from Stewart-MacDonald) which mimic other more exotic combinations including the PRS combinations.
+For example, the 5-way pick-up selector on a Fender Strat is a 5-position, 2-pole switch.
+There are a number of other blade switches out there such as the Megaswitch series (available from ) which mimic other more exotic combinations including the PRS combinations.

-Also, Yamaha makes a super 4-pole, 5-position switch (that's 24 lugs all total once you factor in the commons) which comes with example wiring configurations.
+Also, Yamaha makes a super 4-pole, 5-position switch (that's 20 lugs all total) which comes with example wiring configurations.
 Unfortunately, this too is a blade-type switch.
-(It is also available from Stewart-MacDonald.)
+(It is also available from )

 Home